 Now we need to get our feet set appropriately (and this can vary slightly from athlete to athlete, so it is important to determine which stance is best for each individual athlete).

-Set front foot roughly ½ to 1 foot length back from line
+Set front foot roughly ½ to 1-foot length back from the line

 Set 2nd foot lined up with opposite foot’s heel.
-Athlete can also set foot up 1 foot length back from opposite foot’s heel (or somewhere in between those 2).
+The athlete can also set foot up 1-foot length back from opposite foot’s heel (or somewhere in between those 2).
 Again this is dependent upon the athlete.

 While “walking” yourself back, you want to place the hand of your back leg just behind the start line.
 You want your shoulder slightly in front of your hand and should feel a “forward lean”.
 We want to feel like we are almost falling forward (this is important at takeoff as it will ensure the athlete shoots forward instead of popping up).